Creating goals

 Goals marked at risk, overdue, or stalled are surfaced more prominently in the AI agenda and on your team dashboard so you can address them before they fall through the cracks.

-Connecting goals to meetings
+Pinning goals to meetings

 Tracking progress over time